department-of-veterans-affairs/va.gov-team/products/find-va-forms-redesign/form-detail-landing-pages/publish-edit-delete-details-page.md

 Publish a detail page for the following types of forms:
 * Beneficiary customer VA forms
-* Other customer VA forms (e.g., people applying for a VA grant, job, forms for VSOs or other people who are applying to get accredited or work with VA, etc.)
+* Other customer VA forms (e.g., people applying for a VA grant, job, forms for VSOs or other people who are applying to get accredited or work with VA, etc.) Refer to [form inventory on VA's Sharepoint site](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/find-va-forms-redesign/S998%20Depot%20Inventory%206-4-19%20(1).xlsx?raw=true) for more info.

 Don’t publish form detail pages for:
 * Non-VA forms like GSA, OF, SF forms